 Russia PM Medvedev watches army show in Balkan ally Serbia

-Russian Prime Minister Dmitry Medvedev has attended a military show in Balkan ally Serbia, marking the 75th anniversary of the liberation of the capital, Belgrade, from Nazi Germany occupation by Soviet and Yugoslav troops.
+Russian Prime Minister Dmitry Medvedev on Saturday attended a military show in Balkan ally Serbia marking the 75th anniversary of the liberation by Soviet and Yugoslav troops of the capital, Belgrade, from Nazi German occupation.

 Medvedev's visit illustrates the close relations between Russia and Serbia, which share common cultural, religious and historic links.
 Russia has been helping Serbia beef up its military, even as Belgrade formally seeks membership in the European Union.

+Serbia has pledged to stay out of NATO, partly because the alliance bombed the country in 1999 to end a conflict in Kosovo.
+President Aleksandar Vucic said at Saturday's military show that Serbia "will know how to protect on our own our sky, our land and our people."

-Moscow has recently stepped up its efforts to restore its influence among the former communist nations in Eastern Europe.
+Moscow recently has stepped up efforts to restore its influence among the former communist nations in Eastern Europe, fueling concerns in the West, which has sought to push the volatile Balkan region toward EU and NATO integration following the 1990s wars in the former Yugoslavia.

+Medvedev also holds talks with Vucic and Prime Minister Ana Brnabic before addressing the country's lawmakers at a special session.

 Comments